manuel-morales-a/manuel-morales-a.github.io/README.md

 Hello!

 I am a postdoctoral researcher at [INFN](https://home.infn.it/it/) Trieste based at the International School of Advanced Studies [SISSA](https://www.sissa.it/it).
-My research centres on high energy physics phenomenology, where I explore the observable outcomes of theoretical physics models.
+My research lies at the interface between artificial intelligence and high energy physics phenomenology, where I explore the observable outcomes of theoretical physics models.
 I am particularly interested in applying machine learning and statistical techniques to deepen our understanding of these complex phenomena.

 I obtained my PhD at the [Department of Applied Mathematics and Theoretical Physics](https://www.damtp.cam.ac.uk/) of the [University of Cambridge](https://www.cam.ac.uk/).
 I was a member of Prof. Maria Ubiali's [PBSP group](http://pbsp.org.uk/) studying the interplay between physics beyond the Standard Model and parton distribution functions, quantities that parametrise the structure of the proton.